When it comes to my go-to vehicle go bag, nothing can replace my USGI Sea Bag (military duffle bag). I’ll tell you why here!

 As I look back at the experience, much of it is a blur…

 With the amount of fear that occupied my mind at the time, there wasn’t much room in there for other thoughts!

 I remember me and my fellow recruits being maneuvered through a maze of assembly lines as we gathered our initial issued gear.
 As we shuffled through the process without making eye contact with anyone, I remember being handed this big, green canvas sack, filled with personal gear.

 We ended up in our barracks with our duffel bags strapped to our backs.
 For the rest of my active duty Marine Corps days, there was always a sea bag as part of my standard issued gear.

-My plan is to bring my main go bag, which is designated for moving out on foot.
-If I’m unable to stick to that plan, I know that my sea bag has enough of what I need to give me a fighting chance if a crisis were to occur.
+My plan is to bring my main go bag, which its purpose is for moving out on foot.
+If I’m unable to stick to that plan, I know my sea bag has enough of what I need to give me a fighting chance if a crisis were to occur.

 I want to share with you a few of the key features that make me choose the sea bag over other carry equipment when it comes to my vehicle go bag.
 So, let’s get to it!